MathewKJ2048/Wang-cube-circuit-simulator/README.md

 - the results show up in a results sub-pane, which is generated entirely
 - each entry has the tile name, a button with "add" and a button with "edit" and one with "delete".
 The add button is square, with the tile's color.
 The edit button loads the tile into the tile editor
 - the tile editor has the following button: save changes

+## UI system:

+- each UI component has a setUp and an Update
+- setUps cannot call anything, they can only add listeners.
+The listeners may call updates
+- updates are responsible solely for the state of the component itself, and cannot call imported updates
+- thus, the only condition to prevent infinite loops is to ensure no updates within a file call each other recursively